-Endorphins are naturally produced chemicals that help to alleviate pain, discomfort, and stress.
+Endorphins are naturally produced chemicals that help alleviate pain, discomfort, and stress.
 They are produced by the nervous system and are often referred to as feel-good chemicals because of their ability to relieve stress and incite euphoria.

-There are at least 20 different types of endorphins and each has a different function.
+There are at least 20 different types of endorphins, and each has a different function.
 Some help to ease the pain, some help to boost motivation, and others act as natural sedatives.
 The most commonly known ones are dopamine and serotonin.

 Opioids and endorphins

 While endorphins can help relieve pain and create feelings of euphoria, a lot of individuals have looked to prescription drugs to do just that, particularly opioids.